lauralwd/Azolla_genus_metagenome/README.md

 (1) the transfer mechanism of (cyano)bacteria over _Azolla_ generations,
 (2) the high level of specialisation of the Cyanobacteria and the host leaf pocket, and (3) the reproducible presence of other bacteria of similar genomic content in the _Azolla_ leaf pockets, I theorise that these third parties in the symbiosis have some fittness benefit to the plant-microbe consortium.
+Previous work and past student projects suggest that these microbes are endophytic (i.e. living inside the plant) and may share an evolutionary origin (Dijkhuizen 2018).
+A metagenomic approach like the one that is under construction here, may answer questions of similarity of microbes in genome sequence or pathways encoded.
+Some microbes may be passengers, some may be persistent endophytes.
+This approach may shed light on the evolutionary history of these microbes and if these are shared or not.
+Finally it could indicate conserved types of functions encoded in these genomes.
 Their function however remains elusive.

 ## Technical context